 To this end, AIRP, together with Singapore’s Economic Development Board (EDB) and Vulcan AI, and artificial intelligence (AI) company, jointly an online sharing session to exchange ideas on industrial visualization hardware and AI machine vision development.
 Two other industry experts, BroadVision and Uni-Ubi, to offer insight on industrial machine vision and AI security solutions.

-Ethan Lim, from the International Innovation Alliance Office of the Singapore Economic Development Board, emphasized that the EDB aimed to assist the establishment of strategic partnerships between Singaporean and Chinese companies.
+Ethan Lim, from the Global Innovation Alliance Programme Office of the Singapore Economic Development Board, emphasized that the EDB aimed to assist the establishment of strategic partnerships between Singaporean and Chinese companies.
 In a similar vein, Vulcan AI’s CEO, Manik Bhandari, also expressed his gratitude to participating companies and expressed a desire to identify future project partners in hardware manufacturing and machine vision solutions.

 A short summary of the insights shared during the event can be found below.